Learning to Segment Liquids in Real-world Images: INTRODUCTION

+Robots operating in real-world environments inevitably encounter liquids, from drinks and cleaning supplies in household settings to puddles and ponds outdoors.
+The ability to reliably detect and segment liquids is fundamental to safe robot navigation and manipulation: a home-assistant robot must distinguish between beverages to fulfill requests, while a mobile robot must identify spills and wet surfaces to avoid slipping or damaging sensitive payloads.
+Despite this practical importance, liquid segmentation remains a largely overlooked problem in the robotics vision community.

+The challenge of liquid segmentation stems from the unique physical properties of liquids.
+Unlike the rigid, opaque objects that dominate standard benchmarks, liquids deform freely to fill their containers, producing shapes that range from a coffee mug to a lake.
+The same liquid type can vary dramatically in color, for instance, orange juice versus cranberry juice.
+More fundamentally, liquids exhibit unusual optical behavior: some are transparent, revealing the objects behind them, while others are reflective, mirroring their surroundings.
+These properties cause liquid regions to take on the appearance of whatever is nearby, creating difficulty for models trained on solid object datasets.

-To enable the proper segmentation of liquids in daily life, we introduce what is to the best of our knowledge the first dataset for the segmentation of general liquids, a \textbf{L}i\textbf{q}uid \textbf{D}ata\textbf{s}et that we call \ds{}, which consists of 5K real-world images with liquids categorized into 14 classes.
-We evaluate state-of-the-art segmentation methods on our testing dataset and find that they struggle to handle the unusual properties of liquids, highlighting the necessity of approaching the liquid segmentation task using special methods to address these challenges.
+Existing liquid datasets fall short of addressing this challenge, covering only synthetic imagery or single liquid types in constrained conditions, leaving a significant gap for the breadth of liquids a robot might encounter in daily operation.
+To fill this gap, we introduce what is to the best of our knowledge the first dataset for the segmentation of general liquids, a \textbf{L}i\textbf{q}uid \textbf{D}ata\textbf{s}et we call \ds{}, consisting of 5,000 real-world images each with dense, pixel-level masks.
+LQDS contains 14 distinct classes of liquids, from everyday drinks like coffee and juice to chemicals and miscellaneous liquids.
+We evaluate state-of-the-art segmentation methods on our testing dataset and find that they perform poorly against liquids, highlighting the need for approaches tailored to the unique properties of liquids.

-We propose such a method, a \textbf{L}i\textbf{q}uid \textbf{D}etection \textbf{M}odel which we name \dm{}, based on the observation that the liquid boundaries often exhibit higher levels of discontinuity in semantics and low-level features. \dm{}'s novel architecture leverages cross-attention between two separate branches that focus on the mask and the boundary, allowing the mask branch to attend to features learned by the boundary branch.
-By effectively capturing these boundary features, our method is able to outperform existing methods, establishing the benchmark for the liquid segmentation task.
+We propose such a method, a \textbf{L}i\textbf{q}uid \textbf{D}etection \textbf{M}odel which we name LQDM, based on the observation that liquid exhibit higher levels of discontinuity in semantics and low-level features at their boundaries.
+LQDM’s novel architecture leverages cross-attention between two separate branches to focus on the mask and the boundary, allowing the mask branch to attend to features learned by the boundary branch.
+By effectively capturing these boundary features, our method outperforms existing methods, establishing the benchmark for the liquid segmentation task.
+Our contributions are as follows: